 As a self-employed nanny, you'll also need to make sure you're legally protected and have insurance in place.
 Here's everything you need to know about nanny insurance.

 4. Your playhouse is important – consider your business premises carefully

 Another important element to running a childcare business is finding a suitable premises.
 Government regulations set out how much space you will need per child so once you have worked out how many children your nursery will cater to, you can work out the minimum space required and the best way to acquire it – build, rent or buy.
 It will be difficult and expensive to move premises so make sure to plan carefully.

 If you decide to renovate and make structural alterations to a building that already exists (like your home), you will need to factor in significant finance depending on its current state and size.
 You will also have to ensure that the premises are up to fire safety standards and that there is suitable security.
-For more help in choosing a location, look at our guide here.

 5. Be business savvy and manage your cashflow carefully

 In addition to premises costs you will have to invest in equipment before you open, which will range from toys and books to first aid supplies.
 There will also be significant ongoing costs, such as staff, energy bills, food and cleaning supplies – as well as fixing and replacing broken equipment – so be prepared to set aside approximately 75% of your fees for running costs.